docker/docs/ee/ucp/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 ## Join the Windows node to the cluster

-Now you can join the cluster by using the `docker swarm join` command that's provided by the Docker UCP web UI and CLI.
+Now you can join the cluster by using the `docker swarm join` command that's provided by the Docker UCP web interface and CLI.

-1. Log in to the Docker UCP web UI with an administrator account.
+1. Log in to the Docker UCP web interface with an administrator account.
 2. Navigate to the **Nodes** page.
 3. Click **Add Node** to add a new node.
 4. In the **Node Type** section, click **Windows**.